gridgain/helm-charts/charts/gridgain9/examples/keda-autoscaling/README.md

 This example demonstrates how to deploy GridGain9 with KEDA-based autoscaling and Prometheus metrics scraping.

-## Prerequisites

-- A running Kubernetes cluster (v1.21 or newer)
-- `kubectl` installed and configured
-- Helm v3 installed
-- KEDA installed in your cluster
-- Prometheus Operator installed (for ServiceMonitor support)

 ## Installation

 1. **Add Helm repositories:**